pragtical/pragtical.github.io/docs/intro.md

 Over time, Pragtical has adopted various enhancements for better editor performance, some of them are:

+* **Modular Renderer Backends** - Pragtical includes multiple renderer backends in the same binary.
+The conservative surface renderer remains available, while SDL renderer and SDL GPU can be selected at startup with `PRAGTICAL_RENDERER`.
+This makes renderer testing and deployment possible without rebuilding the editor.

+* **SDL GPU Renderer** - the SDL GPU backend moves rendering toward GPU-native replay with GPU-backed frame textures, atlas-backed glyph rendering, and batched draw command replay for text, rectangles, canvases, pixels, and polygons.
+It is still opt-in, but already provides a faster path for users who want to test the new renderer stack.

 * **JIT** - Pragtical takes a LuaJIT first approach, meaning that our official builds use LuaJIT instead of PUC Lua for the performance benefits that come with it.
 Also having a LuaJIT first approach gives us FFI for free which allows